kinode-dao/kinode-book/src/kit/boot-fake-node.md

 short: `-o`

-Path to place fake node home directory at; defaults to `/tmp/kinode-fake-node`.
+Path to home directory for fake node; defaults to `/tmp/kinode-fake-node`.

 ### `--fake-node-name`